top of page

 Today, a cultural shift is occurring among users of the Hawaiian canoe.
 Traditional Native Hawaiian values rooted in community, spirituality, and environmental stewardship are giving way to the more dominant ideals of individualism, convenience, and efficiency.
 This shift is gradually eroding the cultural integrity of the Hawaiian canoe.

 Also contributing to this cultural erosion is the loss of native building materials and the growing reliance on modern substitutes.
-This, combined with the transformation of the canoe from a versatile, multi-use vessel into one built primarily for specialized commercial or competitive purposes, have further diminished the authenticity of this iconic cultural artifact.
+This, combined with the transformation of the Hawaiian Canoe from a versatile, multi-use vessel into one built primarily for specialized commercial or competitive sporting purposes, has further diminished the authenticity of this iconic cultural artifact.

 While cultural evolution is natural and necessary in any living tradition, changes that disconnect a practice from the physical and cultural environment in which it was born threatens the survival of that tradition.